 In quarterly progress reports for State Cooperative Agreements, EPA is requesting that each State submit data on activities that are supported by Trust Fund monies as well as comparable information on the accomplishments of the State's program as a whole.
-Exhibit 1 lists the data elements that are contained in the FY 89 quarterly progress reports.
+Exhibit 1 lists the data elements that are contained in the quarterly progress reports.
 The required forms and instruction for the quarterly progress reports are issued separately from these guidelines, and will be updated and revised as necessary in the future.

-All States should report in a timely and accurate fashion the data needed for the quarterly activities report and the Strategic Planning and Management System (SPMS) report for the EPA UST program.
+All States should report in a timely and accurate fashion the data needed for the quarterly activities report and the Strategic Targeted Activities for Results System (STARS) report for the EPA UST program.
 Regions will need to relay this data to OUST/HQ within 10 working days of the end of each Federal fiscal quarter.
 Regions and States may develop reporting schedules that allow them to meet these deadlines.

-2) Financial Status Report SF 269 or 269A (year end), and Federal Cash Transactions Report SF 272 (quarterly).
+Financial Status Report SF 269 or 269A (year end), and Federal Cash Transactions Report SF 272 (quarterly).

 The Office of the Comptroller is responsible for issuing Agency financial policies and procedures for tracking the LUST Trust Fund in the Agency's Financial Management System (FMS).
-State UST Programs will be required to comply with the Comptroller's interim financial policies and directives for the LUST Trust Fund (where they do not conflict with these guidelines), until such time as the State and EPA agree to implement the provisions of the Leaking Underground Storage Tank Trust Fund State Financial Management Handbook, scheduled for publication in January 1989.
-OUST will be coordinating its program appraisals with the Comptroller's fiscal review procedures as they are developed for FY 89.
+State UST programs are required to comply with the provisions of the Leaking Underground Storage Tank Trust Fund State Financial Management Handbook (March 1989).